 Little is known about the breeding biology of the subspecies, but active nests have been found year round (Mitchell et al. 2005).
 Males perform aerial breeding displays to attract prospective females.
 Females incubate eggs and brood nestlings, while males provision females with food for themselves and their young, and defend nests.
 Young remain dependent on their parents for approximately two months (Mitchell et al. 2005).
 Clutch size is unknown in Hawaii and averages 5.6 eggs in North America (Murray 1976).
 Fledging success rates are unknown in Hawaiian short-eared owls and variable in other populations of the species; in Montana researchers found an average of 5.5 nestlings (91.4 percent of average clutch size) dispersed from the nest (Wiggins et al. 2006).
 In Manitoba, 4.0 young fledged of 7.5 that hatched (Clark 1975 in Wiggins et al. 2006), and in Massachusetts 2.1 young fledged of 3.4 that hatched (Holt and Melvin 1986 in Wiggins et al. 2006).
 Based on a small study on the Galapagos Islands (n = 7 nests), island populations may have smaller clutches than mainland populations (average 3.3 eggs; Groot 1983 as cited in Wiggins et al. 2006).
-Age at first breeding is unknown in the Hawaiian short-eared owl and is based on anecdotal information for the widespread species; the short-eared owl appears to nest beginning at 1 year of age (Wiggins et al. 2006).
+Age at first breeding is unknown in the Hawaiian short-eared owl appears to nest beginning at 1 year of age (Wiggins et al. 2006).